mattmeyers/gopull/README.md

 Then check that the service started properly with `systemctl status gopull`.

 By default, GoPull runs on port 8080.
-A webserver such as Apache or Nginx can be used as a reverse proxy to avoid called the port directly.
+This port can be changed by passing the desired port number with th `-p` flag when starting the API.
+A webserver such as Apache or Nginx can be used as a reverse proxy to avoid calling the port directly.
 A very basic Nginx configuration without SSL is as follows

 ```
 server {